Inner-Glow/DUHACKS4.0/README.md

 Performance: Despite using multiple technologies, we optimized components to ensure smooth performance without compromising speed.

-🌟 What Makes It Special?
+🌟 WHAT MAKES IT SPECIAL?

 Budget-Friendly Yet Powerful – Built entirely from scratch without expensive infrastructure.
 Tech-First Approach – Even with limited resources, we implemented authentication, QR verification, and event management seamlessly.
 Made for Students, by Students – Designed with the real college experience in mind.

-🎯 The Impact
+🎯 IMPACT

 ✔ Students can easily find, register, and attend events without hassle.
 ✔ Organizers save time with automated processes.